AdamGrossTX/Windows10FeatureUpdates/README.md

 - [ ] Import OSVersionHistory.MOF into Default Client Settings Hardware Inventory.
 - [ ] Import SetupDiag.MOF into Default Client Settings Hardware Inventory.
 - [ ] Distribute Content for the application Feature Update - Client Content.
-- [ ] Deploy the application Feature Update - Client Content to all Windows 10 devices.
+- [ ] Deploy the application **Feature Update - Client Content** to all Windows 10 devices.
-- [ ] Deploy the Configuration Baseline  to all Windows 10 devices.
+- [ ] Deploy the Configuration Baseline **Feature Update - Inventory OSVersionHistory and SetupDiag** to all Windows 10 devices (_Set to Remediate_).
-- [ ] Deploy the Configuration Baseline  to all Windows 10 devices.
+- [ ] Deploy the Configuration Baseline **Feature Update - No Logged On User Failure** to all Windows 10 devices (_Set to Remediate_).
-- [ ] Deploy the Configuration Baseline  to all Windows 10 devices.
+- [ ] Deploy the Configuration Baseline **Feature Update - Scripts and Files Are Present** to all Windows 10 devices (_Set to Remediate_).
-- [ ] Create new Compliant collection for  Baseline Deployment.
+- [ ] Create new Compliant collection for **Feature Update - Scripts and Files Are Present** Baseline Deployment.
-- [ ] Create new Feature Update deployment collection using the  Baseline Deployment Compliant collection as the limiting collection.
+- [ ] Create new Feature Update deployment collection using the **Feature Update - Scripts and Files Are Present** Baseline Deployment Compliant collection as the limiting collection.
 - [ ] Use this new collection as your limiting collection for all Feature Update deployments.
 It will ensure that you don't deploy to devices without Feature Update files staged.

 ## Reporting